 But car traffic volumes are still 12% lower than the same time in 2019.

-Car traffic volumes are now at 86% of June 2019 levels in the Dublin area and 90% of June 2019 levels in regional locations.
+Today's CSO figures show that car traffic volumes are now at 90% of August 2019 levels in the Dublin area and 88% of August 2019 levels in regional locations.

-It noted that the number of passengers travelling through Dublin airport in May 2021 grew by 26% compared with the previous month.
+Non-essential international travel returned on July 19 and today's CSO figures show that the number of passengers travelling through Dublin airport in July rose by 125.1% compared with the previous month.

-But the number of passengers travelling through the main Irish airports - Dublin, Cork, Shannon, Knock and Kerry - in May this year is still 95.4% lower than the same month in 2019.
+But the number of passengers travelling through the main airports - Dublin, Cork, Shannon, Knock and Kerry airports - in July of this year was still 82.4% lower than the same month in 2019, the CSO said.

-Meanwhile, the number of people using public transport dropped dramatically since the start of the Covid-19 crisis but since the start of the year public transport journeys have been increasing gradually.
+Meanwhile, the number of passenger journeys on public transport dropped dramatically since the start of the Covid-19 crisis.

-The latest data shows that for the week starting June 27, the total number of rail and bus journeys is 51.8% of those taken in early March 2020 pre-Covid-19.
+For the week starting August 29, the total number of rail and bus journeys is 58.3% of those taken in early March 2020 in pre-Covid times.

-The number of bus journeys outside of Dublin in the same week is 58.8% of pre-Covid-19 levels, while the corresponding level for bus journeys within Dublin is 51.3% of pre-pandemic levels.
+The number of bus journeys outside of Dublin in the same week is 65.4% of pre Covid-19 levels, while the corresponding level for bus journeys within Dublin is 58.6% of pre-Covid levels.